seth-git/atomicglobalmin/trunk/readme.txt

 When you have successfully compiled the program, two executables will be created: pso and helper.
 The pso executable is an MPI application, while helper is not.
 The helper application contains additional utilities.
 A list of the options available with the pso and helper executables can be obtained by typing "./pso" or "./helper" respectively.

 If using the program with ADF, GAMESS, GAMESS-UK, Jaguar, Molpro, or ORCA , please see configuration instructions in section F.

+You may get updates to the program if you have subversion installed.
+To do this, navigate to the directory where the pso directory is located, then type 'svn update pso'.
+Please wait to do this until after major revisions have been released.

 B. Input, output, resume, and optimization files